Pusha T: 2022–2023: Heir Wave Music Group and departure from GOOD Music

-2023–present: Post-GOOD Music
+2023–present: Clipse reunion

 To promote the film, Cocaine Bear, which was released on February 24, 2023, Pusha T remade the Grandmaster Flash and Melle Mel 1983 classic, "White Lines (Don't Don't Do It)", keeping the original chorus, but replacing the original verses with his own.
 He later performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

+In October 2024, he headlined the Indian music festival Gully Fest alongside Indian rapper Divine.
 In November 13, 2024, Thornton announced Grindin Coffee, which takes its name from the 2002 Clipse hit "Grindin'", which will launch nationwide in 2025.

 Ahead of Clipse's reunion and fourth studio album after fifteen years, Let God Sort Em Out, Pusha T and his brother No Malice premiered an interview with GQ, where the duo revealed that they were dropped from the Def Jam label as well as Pusha T as a solo artist, and also confirmed Kendrick Lamar's appearance in their upcoming album.
 The next day, Pusha T's longtime manager Steven Victor revealed during an interview with Billboard that the rapper actually had to pay an undisclosed seven-figure sum to be dropped from the Def Jam label, in order to be released from both Clipse's and his own contractual obligations, elaborating further how the label has been suppressing Pusha T's collaborations with other artists and even his own music releases since his feud with Canadian rapper Drake in 2018.